 A sliding door is defined by its method of closure – it slides along a track either alongside or within the wall that encloses it.
 However, if you have a pair of sliding doors that are composed mostly of glass panels, the distinction becomes rather academic.

-Substituting a screen for some or all of the lites on a French door allows for a brilliant amount of airflow, while keeping out insects and other pests.
+Substituting a screen for some or all of the lights on a French door allows for a brilliant amount of airflow, while keeping out insects and other pests.
 Of course, this is best suited to spaces where another, more weather-resistant door can also exclude the wind.
-Frosted glass lites are another popular choice.
-These allow light and a sense of airiness through without sacrificing privacy.
-Some designers opt for frosted glass up to eye-height but clear lites above, for the best of both worlds.
+Frosted glass lights are another popular choice.
+These allow light and a sense of airiness without sacrificing privacy.
+Some designers opt for frosted glass up to eye height but clear lights above, for the best of both worlds.

 This varies by design and manufacturer.
 However, all exterior French doors from reputable home improvement companies are manufactured with safety and security in mind, and to meet (or exceed) the UK standards set out in PAS 24:2012, BS and 3621:2007+A2:2011.